PrestaShopCorp/prestashop-docker/README.md

 # How to use

-A PrestaShop Docker tool build, tag an publish production Docker images.
+A PrestaShop Docker tool build, tag and publish production Docker images.
 See: https://hub.docker.com/r/prestashop/prestashop

 ## Requirements